willie68/go_mapproxy/README.md

 example: `gomapproxy -c config.yaml -s gebco -z 9`

 This will prefetch all tiles from the server with the alias gebco for zoom levels 0 to 9.
+But be aware, some providers as the osm don't allow prefetching.
+You can swithc prefechting of in the config, but for some providers (like openstreetmap) will be automatically ignored on prefetch.